podio/podio-android/README.md

 Good to know is that *if* the session has changed during the request, the session change callback is always reported *before* any of the success or failure callbacks.

 #### Authenticate as an app ####
-This option is useful when you want all users of your client app to interact with the same [Podio App](https://developers.podio.com/doc/applications), regardless of who they are or who created the Podio App.
+This option is useful when you want all users of your client app to interact with the same [Podio `App`](https://developers.podio.com/doc/applications), regardless of who they are or who created the Podio `App`.

-This method doesn't require any username and password but an AppId and AppToken instead.
-You find these credentials by logging in to Podio and browsing to the App.
+This method doesn't require any username and password but an app id and app token instead.
+You find these credentials by logging in to Podio and browsing to the `App`.
 You should then click the small wrench icon to the top right of the screen and then pick the "Developer" option in the drop down menu that appears.
 You should then be taken to a page showing your app's ID and token.

 This is how you authenticate as an app: